 After this legislation was put into effect on March 9, 1933, all the German states were now controlled by the federal government, under the rule of the Nazis; the governors of each state and all the government positions of any importance were now appointed by the Nazis, and of course, the appointees were loyal members of the Nazi party.
 The Nazi term for this new unity among the German people was Gleichschaltung; it meant that everyone was on the same page with all the people pulling together, united in their beliefs and objectives.

-The building shown in the photo above is located down the street from the Brückenwirt Inn at Brunngartenstrasse 5 in the town of Dachau.
-This building was being used as a gymnasium when it figured prominently in Dachau history.
+The building, shown in the photo above, is located down the street from the Brückenwirt Inn at Brunngartenstrasse 5 in the town of Dachau.
+This building was being used as a gymnasium, at time that it figured prominently in Dachau history.
 It was here that the Communists, who had been arrested by the Nazis on March 21, 1933, were first brought when they were taken into “protective custody.”
 The concentration camp at Dachau did not open until the next day.

 The basic plan of the Nazis, who were Fascist, was to save the country of Germany from the Communists.
 The original purpose of the Dachau camp was to lock up the Communists and other “enemies of the state,” not to gas the Jews.
 The Jews were being “transported to the East” to be gassed.
 So a gas chamber at Dachau was totally unnecessary.
 No gas chamber existed at Dachau until the American liberators of the camp created one for the benefit of tourists.